nihil21/parallel_nn/README.md

 make
 ```

-Please notice that the build is designed for Turing GPUs (SM75); if you wish to build the program for other architectures, you need to edit `parallel_nn/cuda_nn/CMakeLists.txt` accordingly.
+Please notice that this build was designed for Turing GPUs (SM75); if you wish to build the program for other architectures, you'll need to edit `parallel_nn/cuda_nn/CMakeLists.txt` accordingly.

 ### 2.2.
 Usage
 ```